 Entrepreneurship Fellows Program

-• Pursue an entrepreneurial career in either new or existing organizations
+- Pursue an entrepreneurial career in new or existing organizations

-Note: There is some flexibility in scheduling these courses to allow for students who spend a semester abroad to still complete the fellowship.
+Note: There is some flexibility in scheduling these courses to allow students who spend a semester abroad to complete the fellowship.

 Applications for the Entrepreneurship Fellows Program Class of 2016 are due by 5:00 p.m. on October 25, 2013.
 Students interested in applying can find the form here.
-If you have questions about the application or the program in general, you can contact Rebecca Cassidy or Alyssa Lovegrove, program co-directors.
+If you have questions about the application or the program in general, please contact Rebecca Cassidy or Alyssa Lovegrove, program co-directors.